Harsh24081990/DATABRICKS/read_excel_file.md

+# using spark-excel library
 To read an Excel sheet in **Databricks** using **PySpark**, you'll need to use the `spark-excel` library.
 This library provides the ability to read Excel files (both `.xls` and `.xlsx` formats) into PySpark DataFrames.

+- Note : after installing the spark-excel library in Databricks (or any Spark environment), you do not need to explicitly import the library in your PySpark code.
+The library is automatically made available once it is installed via Maven.

 Here’s how you can do it: